 If you host your discussion board on a PeerBoard subdomain and want to connect it to your WordPress site, follow the guidance above to install the plugin and then take the following steps:

-- Copy and paste the content of the "Auth token" field into the corresponding field in the PeerBoard settings area in WordPress.
+Copy and paste the content of the "Auth token" field into the corresponding field in the PeerBoard settings area in WordPress.
+Hit Save.

 The auth token is a unique identifier that will load your boards in WordPress.